ethereum/pm/All Core Devs Meetings/Meeting 102.md

 **James** - and nethermind?

-**Tomasz** - So the last time I worked on twenty nine thirty, twenty seventeen eighteen, just to make sure that I have a feel of how they look on the implementation side, and that went very well.
+**Tomasz** - So the last time I worked on 2930, 2718, just to make sure that I have a feel of how they look on the implementation side, and that went very well.
 And then I just waited for a bit more clarity on the final serialization format.
 So it's about finishing in the testing, but I'm pretty confident it'll be fine because most of the burning items that were there before, we have already had them covered, implemented and tested with the consensus test.
-So twenty nine Thirty; twenty seven 18.
+So 2930; 2718.
 If implemented, contested.

-**James** - OK, and open etherial.
+**James** - OK, and OpenEthereum.

 **Dragan** - Yeah, I mean, just yes, we merged 2718 on the dev branch and most of the...

-**Hudson** - And then I think Wallaby is their Turbogeth here?
+**Hudson** - And then I think, is their Turbogeth here?
 Yeah, yeah.

 **Artem** - Ok, I guess I can take that we have YOLO V2 and 2929 from Geth 1924.
 We made a release yesterday, so I think that's that.

-**James** - And Buzz, was TurboChef planning on joining Berlin?
+**James** - And was TurboGeth planning on joining Berlin?
 I don't remember.
 They weren't planning on joining YOLO V2 or V3.

 **Artem** - So we have merged what was in Geth basically.
 I'm not sure if anyone's tested it, to be honest.
 But perhaps we have that.